MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-75-Direct-Grant-Programs/subpart-D-How-Grants-Are-Made/subjectgroup-ECFR9f4a75686de6851-Selection-Procedures/section-75.217.md

 ##### § 75.217 How the Secretary selects applications for new grants. #####

-Link to an amendment published at 89 FR 70326, Aug.
-29, 2024.

-(a) The Secretary selects applications for new grants on the basis of the authorizing statute, the selection criteria, and any priorities or other requirements that have been published in the Federal Register and apply to the selection of those applications.
+(a) The Secretary selects applications for new grants on the basis of applicable statutes and regulations, the selection criteria, and any priorities or other requirements that have been published in the Federal Register and apply to the selection of those applications.

 (b)(1) The Secretary may use experts to evaluate the applications submitted under a program.

 (2) These experts may include persons who are not employees of the Federal Government.

-(c) The Secretary prepares a rank order of the applications based solely on the evaluation of their quality according to the selection criteria.
+(c) The Secretary prepares a rank order of the applications based on the evaluation of their quality according to the selection criteria and any competitive preference points.

 (d) The Secretary then determines the order in which applications will be selected for grants.
 The Secretary considers the following in making these determinations: